RDFBones/FrSexEst/README.md

 #Extension “Freiburg Sex Estimation” for RDFBones-O
 ##Anthropological background
 This is an extension for the sex estimation of adults utilising cranial and mandibular traits.
-The Freiburg method of sex estimation (abbr.
-FrSexEst) is a morphological method based on the scoring system developed by Acsádi & Nemeskéri 1970 and adjusted by Ferembach et al. 1979.
+It is based on the data entry form for the sex estimation of adults used by Biological Anthropology Freiburg.
+The morphological methods applied in FrSexEst are based on the scoring system developed by Acsádi & Nemeskéri 1970 and adjusted by Ferembach et al. 1979.
 The evaluated traits and their respective weights (in brackets) in the calculation of the degree of sexualization are as follows:

 ###Cranium: